AuReMe/esmecata/README.md

 # EsMeCaTa: *Es*timating *Me*tabolic *Ca*pabilties from *Ta*xonomic affiliations

-EsMeCaTa is a tool to estimate metabolic capabilities from a taxonomic affiliation (for example after analysis on 16S RNA sequencing).
-This is useful if no sequenced genomes or proteomes are available.
+EsMeCaTa is a method to estimate metabolic capabilities from a taxonomic affiliation (for example with 16S rRNA sequencing or using a specific taxon name) by using the UniProt Proteomes database.
+This can be used to (1) estimate protein sequences and functions for an organism with no sequenced genomes, (2) explore the protein diveristy of a taxon.

 ![](esmecata.svg)